In this article:

 The published image size for the cover page logo is 578x578 pixels and for the pitch is 300x300 pixels.
 Your logo image may be cropped in the thumbnails for display, but it will be published at these actual sizes in the plan and pitch.

-If your image is strongly horizontal or vertical in format, you can also export your plan to Word and add the logo to the cover page there, so it won't be locked to a square format.
+If your image is strongly horizontal or vertical in format, you can also export your plan to Word and add the logo to the cover page from within Word, where it won't be locked to a square format.